pennfoster/slate/source/index.html.md

 }
 ```

 Penn Foster uses the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) authentication/authorization mechanism.
-Before making any requests, PF will provide you with the following parameters for each environment: test, staging, and production.
+Before making any requests, PF will provide you with the following parameters for each [environment](#environments).

 Parameter | Description | Required
 --------- | ----------- | --------